zooba/pymanager/pep-draft.md

 Third-party tools that currently distribute their own builds of CPython will be welcome to use ours, though will be expected to be the initial point of contact for their users requiring support.

+PyManager will be able to launch other installs if they have provided a PEP 514 registration.
+However, it cannot manage these, and they will not be listed by default

 Project ownership and development